-Moreover, the prices in Iron and steel industry are gradually getting stabilized, but foreign currency and fluctuations in value of Indian Rupee vis-à-vis US Dollar remains a concerning area for the company even in the current year.
+During the financial year 2017-18, witnessed frequent fluctuation in the prices of old ship in the international market and also heavy dollar exchange rate fluctuations.
+This has adversely affected the sales turnover of the company.
+However, the prices in Iron and steel industry are gradually getting stabilized, but foreign currency and fluctuations in value of Indian Rupee vis-à-vis US Dollar remains a concerning area for the company even in the current year.
 The management is exercising caution in purchase of ships for breaking to optimize the profit margin and minimize the possibilities of losses, if so happens.

 Whenever, there is no immediate payment liability against old ship purchased for breaking, the surplus funds available with the Company are given as loan on short term basis.
-The Company is hopeful that the Company can earn reasonable return on this loans/investments.
+The Company is hopeful that the Company can earn reasonable return on these loans/investments.